drhsqlite/pikchr/doc/userman.md

 the line itself.
 For example, in the following four-segment arrow, the red box is the bounding box and the red dot shows the center of the bounding box.
-The text label is aligned relative to the center of the bounding box which is not close to any part of the actual line.
+The text label is aligned relative to the center of the bounding box, which is not close to any part of the actual line.

 ~~~~ pikchr toggle indent
 arrow up 1.5cm right 1.5cm then down .5cm right 1cm then up .5cm right .3cm \